Projects per year

 Biography

-- literature and culture of the pre-1945 period;
+- Literature and culture of the pre-1945 period, especially scientific romance and modernist fiction

-- interdisciplinary interests, especially in writing and cinematicity, documentary and reportage.
+- Interdisciplinary and intermedial interests, especially in writing and ‘cinematicity’

-He is convenor for MLitt English Studies ‘internal pathway’ in Science Fiction and tutors for the first semester core module and options early period science fiction and film.
+Dr Williams convened Dundee’s MLitt in Science Fiction and tutored its core module and options on early period science fiction and scientific romance.

-Dr Williams was director of the School of Humanities Research Centre for Critical and Creative Cultures (January 2017-August 2019), the main research centre for Literary Studies, Film, Drama and Creative Writing.
-His research and public engagement has also played a major part in Dundee's role as the Scottish Hub for the UK's annual national festival of the Humanities: Being Human.
+He was director of the School of Humanities Research Centre for Critical and Creative Cultures, the main research centre for Literary Studies, Film, Drama and Creative Writing, before Humanities was amalgamated into a new school with Social Sciences and Law.
+His research and public engagement also played a major part in Dundee's role as the Scottish Hub for the UK's annual national festival of the Humanities: Being Human.

-Dr Williams has chaired the Scottish Word and Image Group (SWIG) which researches aspects of the relationship between verbal and visual representation and holds its annual conferences in early summer.
-He is also a member of the Executive Board of IAWIS/AIERTI and of the editorial board of The Wellsian: The Journal of the H.G.
+Dr Williams has chaired the Scottish Word and Image Group (SWIG) which researched aspects of the relationship between verbal and visual representation and held annual conferences for many years.
+He has also served as a member of the Executive Board of IAWIS/AIERTI and is on the editorial board of The Wellsian: The Journal of the H.G.
 Wells Society.

 SWIG hosted the major international conference, ‘Riddles of Form: Exploration and Discovery in Word and Image’, the 10th Triennial Conference of the International Association for Word and Image Studies / Association Internationale pour Étude des Rapports entre Texte et Image (IAWIS/AIERTI) at the University of Dundee (11-15 August 2014).